maxmesserich93/NoisyCsvVisualizer/README.md

 This is a readme is not final and will *definitly* be improved in the future.

-A kotlin application based using a questionalbe homebrew actor system based on kotlin channels, [Arrow](https://github.com/arrow-kt/arrow) for parsing data and [XChart](https://github.com/knowm/XChart) for data visualization.
+A kotlin application using a questionalbe homebrew actor system based on kotlin channels, [Arrow](https://github.com/arrow-kt/arrow) for parsing data and [XChart](https://github.com/knowm/XChart) for data visualization.